Seager brothers go deep, Dodgers rally past Mariners 11-9 - WHIZ News

 The Seagers weren’t the only ones who took advantage of the balmy conditions at Dodger Stadium.
 The teams combined for seven long balls, marking the second straight game there have been seven or more at Chavez Ravine.
 Seattle’s Evan White had his first multi-homer game, going deep twice.

-Corey Seager had two hits as the Dodgers won their sixth straight.
-He had a three-run drive to right field during the second inning that gave Los Angeles a short-lived 6-2 advantage.
+Corey Seager had a three-run drive to right field during the second inning that gave Los Angeles a short-lived 6-2 advantage.

 Mookie Betts and Kiké Hernández also went deep for the Dodgers.
 It was Betts’ first leadoff home run for his new team, while Hernández’s shot came during a five-run seventh as Los Angeles regained the lead.